phanerka/link-stash/Coding/Guides/Running RW in Unity.md

 ### Input issues
 i forgor how they're called
 Basically, you've got 2 ways here:
-- rewrite entire input from Rewired to Unity in-built one
+- rewrite entire input from Rewired to Unity in-built one, and it's very tedious
-- get Rewired plugin, in one way or another.
+- get `Rewired` plugin.
-	There are 2 caveats for this way:
+	There are 2 issues in this case:
-	- the plugin can be found here, and it costs pretty much *a lot*
+	- the plugin can be found [here](https://assetstore.unity.com/packages/tools/utilities/rewired-21676) in Unity Asset Store, and it costs **$45**
-	- RW uses older version of Rewired, while Unity Stores allows to download version.
+	- Rain World uses older version of Rewired (`v1.1.39.2`), while Asset Store allows to download latest version only.
-		There will be code-related issues related to having different version, and they will require to be taken care of.
+		There will be code-related issues related to version difference, and they will require to be taken care of.

-I'm not going to attach Rewired plugin here, as it's illegal; however, you might ask in the server I attached.
+I'm not going to attach Rewired plugin here, as it's illegal; however, you might ask for it in the server mentioned in the [[Running RW in Unity#Credits|Credits]].

 If you get the plugin, clean all Rewired-related libraries in `Plugins` folder:
 - `Rewired_Windows`